alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 If your early customers had included this new functionality shortly in their applications, it would not have been any issue neither any need of versioning.
 {{< /admonition >}}

-**This point is a breaking change!**
+**This is a breaking change!**

 {{< admonition info "What is a breaking change?" true >}}
 A breaking change occurs when the backward compatibility is broken between two following versions.

-For instance, when you completely change the service contract on your API, a client which uses the old API definition is unable to use your API.
+For instance, when you completely change the service contract on your API, a client which uses the old API definition is unable to use your current one.
 {{< /admonition >}}

 A common _theoretical_ approach could be to versionize our APIs and adapt it according to the customer.